ps173/jsedit/README.md

-# About
+# Background

-This is my experiment to make a code editor in javascript which should turn out to better than nano. _dies laughing_
+This is my experiment to make a code editor in javascript
+which should turn out to better than nano. _dies laughing_

-Now this is purposely for some minute text editing and code viewing purpose.
+Now this is purposely for some minute text editing and
+code viewing purpose.

-So essentially for my requirements I would want something like an insert and normal mode and a good colorscheme i guess.
+So essentially for my requirements I would want something
+like an insert and normal mode and a good colorscheme I guess.

 # Todo